Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Introduction

-In recent years, there has been a surge of interest in designing neural networks that are equivariant to the action of various symmetry groups \cite{Cohen2016}.
-In particular, it has been recognized that by constructing neural networks that operate on the basis of irreducible representations of the group (so-called Fourier space neural networks), and group equivariant convolution is easy to implement because it simply reduces to matrix multiplication \cite{KondorTrivedi2018}.
-Such Fourier-space CNNs have seen applications in spherical image recognition \cite{Cohen2017spherical,SphericalCNNNeurIPS2018}, chemistry \cite{TensorFieldNetworks2018arxiv,CormorantNeurIPS} and particle physics \cite{Kondor_2020} (e.g. Lorentz group equivariance).
-Permutation equivariant networks have been used in the context of learning set-valued functions \cite{Zaheer2017a} and learning on graphs \cite{maron2018invariant,thiede2020general}.
+In this paper, we further explore PQC+ and its significance for machine learning applications.
+Roughly speaking, PQC+ machine consists of unitary time evolutions of $k$-local SU($d$)-symmetric Hamiltonian.
+As a feature, \emph{Schur-Weyl duality} between the aforementioned $S_n$ and $\operatorname{SU}(d)$ actions on qudits systems appears naturally and will be used throughout the paper.
+Most importantly, it indicates that any $\operatorname{SU}(d)$ symmetric quantum circuits can be expressed in $S_n$ irreducible representations (irreps).
+Exploiting the power of $S_n$ representation theory in quantum circuits towards NISQ applications is thus the central theme of the paper.
+The representation theory of $S_n$ has been found to be a powerful tool in various permutation equivariant learning tasks, e.g., learning set-valued functions \cite{Zaheer2017a} and learning on graphs \cite{maron2018invariant,thiede2020general}.
 Most applications of permutation-equivariant neural networks work with a subset of representations of $S_n$.
-In contrast, in physical and chemical models where the Hamiltonian exhibits global $\operatorname{SU}(d)$ symmetry, such as the Heisenberg model, it is necessary to consider \emph{all} the $S_n$ irreps.
-However, even the best classical Fast Fourier Transform (FFT) over the symmetric group $S_n$ requires at least $\mathcal{O}(n!n^2)$ operations \cite{Maslen_1998, Clausen_1993}, which dashes any hope of calculating the Fourier coefficients even for relatively small $n$.
-Indeed, despite increasing realization of the importance of enforcing $\operatorname{SU}(2)$ symmetry, none of the neural-network quantum state (NQS) ans{\"a}tze are able to respect $\operatorname{SU}(2)$ symmetry for all $\operatorname{SU}(2)$ irreps, due to the super-polynomial growth of the number of multiplicities of irreps and the super-exponential cost to compute Fourier coefficients over $S_n$.
-Finding variational ans{\"a}tze respecting continuous rotation symmetry is highly desirable because it not only helps to gain important physical insights about the system but also leads to more efficient simulation algorithms \cite{Vieijra_2021}.
+In contrast, in physical and chemical models where the Hamiltonian exhibits global $\operatorname{SU}(d)$ symmetry, such as the Heisenberg model, it is necessary to consider \emph{all} the $S_n$ irreps (a detailed explanation of this significant insight can be found in Section \ref{s5}).
+However, even the best classical Fast Fourier Transforms (FFTs) over the symmetric group $S_n$ require at least $\mathcal{O}(n!n^2)$ operations \cite{Clausen_1993,Maslen_1998}, which dashes any hope of calculating the Fourier coefficients even for relatively small $n$.
+Indeed, despite increasing realization of the importance of enforcing $\operatorname{SU}(2)$ symmetry, none of the neural-network quantum state (NQS) ans{\"a}tze are able to respect $\operatorname{SU}(2)$ symmetry for all $\operatorname{SU}(2)$ irreps, due to the super-polynomial growth of the multiplicities of irreps and the super-exponential cost to compute Fourier coefficients over $S_n$.
+Finding variational ans{\"a}tze respecting continuous rotation symmetry is desirable because it not only helps to gain important physical insights about the system but also leads to more efficient simulation algorithms \cite{Vieijra_2021, VieijraRBM}.